-I’ve been to Ksamil twice now, and here’s the truth: yes, it gets insanely busy during the summer — think sunbeds packed like sardines, music pumping from beach bars, and tourists everywhere.
+I’ve been to Ksamil three times now, and here’s the truth: yes, it gets insanely busy during the summer — think sunbeds packed like sardines, music pumping from beach bars, and tourists everywhere.

 But you know what?
 It’s still 100% worth visiting.
-Especially if you can get there during the shoulder seasons.
+Especially if you can go during the shoulder seasons.

 Whether you’re coming to relax, explore the nearby islands, or just see what all the fuss is about, this guide will help you navigate Ksamil’s beach scene and find your perfect spot in the sun.